8Ten10/Recompile-vmmon-kernel-module-on-boot-with-systemd-/README.md

 **`sudo vmware-modconfig --console --install-all`**

 Now, for some reason, the module `vmmon` doesn't load when my computer boots up.
 I have to type the command above every time i restart my OS to use VMware.
-It is woth mentioning that I am running `RHEL 9` , Linux kernel `5.14.0-70.26.1` with secure boot disabled
+It is worth mentioning that I am running `RHEL 9` , Linux kernel `5.14.0-70.26.1` with secure boot disabled

 ```console
 $ dmesg | grep -i secure
 [    0.000000] secureboot: Secure boot disabled